digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

     }
 ```

-This block defines the classification module where we specify the classifer name "pcbdemo" - This will be used by ~/Workshop/IEdgeInsights-V1.5LTS/algos/dpm/classification/classifier_manager.py to set the connection between the Trigger module and Classification module by using the ~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/classification/classifiers/pcbdemo folder as the location of the classification scripts.
+This block defines the classification module where we specify the classifer name **pcbdemo** - This will be used by ~/Workshop/IEdgeInsights-V1.5LTS/algos/dpm/classification/classifier_manager.py to set the connection between the Trigger module and Classification module by using the ~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/classification/classifiers/pcbdemo folder as the location of the classification scripts.

 Note: This folder must be in this location and have the same name as the classifier to function.

 This block also sets the reference image and region of interest files as well as the intermediate representation model files for our inference model.

-**Video Ingestion**
+##### Video Ingestion
-The Video Ingestion module in the EIS is a user defined function, which uses the Data Ingestion library to ingest data to InfluxDB and Image store
+The Video Ingestion module is a user defined function, which uses the Data Ingestion library to import data into the database and store video frames the object store

 ![](images/VideoIngestion.png)

 *Location:*~/Workshop/IEdgeInsights-v1.5LTS/VideoIngestion/

-**Trigger**
+##### Trigger
 This filters the incoming data stream, mainly to reduce the storage and computation requirements by only passing on frames of interest.
 All input frames are passed to the Trigger.
 When it detects a frame of interest based on user defined functions, it activates a signal which causes that frame to be saved in the Image Store database, and the metadata for that frame in the InfluxDB database.

 *Location:*~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/triggers/

-**Classifier**
+##### Classifier
 The is a user defined algorithm that is run on each frame of interest.
 Kapacitor, an open source data processing engine, subscribes to the meta-data stream , and the classifier receives the meta-data from Kapacitor.
 The classifier pulls the frame from the Image Store, and saves the analysis results as metadata back into the InfluxDB database.

 *Location:*~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/classification/classifiers/

-**visualizer**
-      This is to view resulting output
+##### Visualizer
+      The visualizer is not a video viewer!
+It is pulling frames that have a classification result from the object store and displaying them rapidly one after another.

 *Location:*~/Workshop/IEdgeInsights-v1.5LTS/tools/visualizer/

+### Data Flow in Edge Insights Software

-***By now we understood the components, Let's understand how data flows between these components.***
+We have reviewed the architectural components of EIS.
+Now let's understand how data flows between these components.

 ![](images/eis-overview.png)